 I love the way it finally turned out: It has a nice nuttiness from the brown butter, and there is just enough bourbon to give it a little something, not enough to be overpowering.

-This Brown Butter Pumpkin Bread is delectable with a generous slathering of butter, and would be incredible with cream cheese, too.
+I do really love this Brown Butter Pumpkin Bread, though.
+It might just be my annual pumpkin baking project.
+It is delectable with a generous slathering of butter, and would be incredible with cream cheese, too.

 - 1/4 cup (4 tablespoons) butter or ghee, (plus more for greasing the pan (you can also use Tin Star Foods Brown Butter Ghee))

 - 1 15 ounce can pumpkin ((about 2 scant cups))

 - 4 large eggs

 - 2 tablespoons bourbon ((or apple juice or water if you don't want to use bourbon))

 - 3/4 cup tapioca starch ((or arrowroot starch))

 - 1/4 cup coconut flour